 |

 Anderson becomes the first African American to sing on the stage of the Metropolitan Opera, New York, when she appears in the role of Ulrica in Un Ballo in Maschera, by Verdi.
+She would perform the same role on the Met Radio Broadcast later that year.

 |